hansonkd/puff/readme.md

 ![Schema](https://user-images.githubusercontent.com/496914/195461156-1613c3e6-7b82-4143-8796-1b95ff10f7c3.png)

+In addition to making it easier to write the fastest queries, a layer based design allows Puff to fully exploit the multithreaded async Rust runtime and solve branches independently.
+This gives you a  performance advantages out of the box.

 ## Puff ♥ Pytest

 Integrate with pytest to easily test your Graphql and Puff apps.
 Simply add the `PytestCommand` to your Program and write tests as normal only run them with `cargo run pytest`